Coherence of statistics 2023 to 2024

 Statisticians working in this topic area concentrate on improving the accessibility, breadth and quality of UK statistics on environment, climate and nature.

-This topic will be led by the new Government Statistical Service (GSS) theme group.
-The group is chaired by the Office for National Statistics (ONS) and vice-chaired by the Department for Environment, Food and Rural Affairs (Defra).
+This topic will be led by a new Government Statistical Service (GSS) theme group.
+The group is chaired by the Office for National Statistics (ONS) and vice-chaired by Department for Environment, Food and Rural Affairs (Defra).

 So far this year we have:

-• continue to develop a shared vision for environment statistics and data across Defra, ONS and the wider GSS
+• continue to develop a shared vision across Defra and ONS for environment statistics and data

 • make use of existing networks such as the Environmental Reporting Network and the new GSS theme group to facilitate discussion and share good practice on wider environmental reporting and statistics

-• use Defra’s mapping of published environmental data and statistics to identify areas to improve the efficiency and coherence of government environmental statistics and data
+• finalise the mapping of Defra’s environmental reporting requirements and data flows — this includes identifying areas to improve the efficiency and coherence of Defra’s environmental statistics and data, and drawing on the ONS climate change statistical framework

 Further information

-You can find up-to-date statistics and data on this topic area by looking at:
+You can find up-to-date data on this topic area by looking at:

 Statisticians working in this topic area concentrate on improving harmonisation, coherence, and accessibility of equality statistics across the UK particularly in relation to: